zahiruldu/global.hackathon/Teams/Stergeron/ABOUT.md

 #Team

 ###William Tan
- > William carried his team to 113th place out of the 3000 teams there were at PicoCTF, a computer security challenge.
-He knows Python, Java, Lua, Javascript, and Axe.
+ > William has been coding and using GNU and Linux since 6th grade.
+This year, he carried his team to 113th place out of the over 3000 teams there were at PicoCTF, a computer security challenge.
+He knows Python, Java, Lua, Javascript, C, and Axe.
 He is a GNU and Linux enthusiast, and specializes in computer security.

 ###Max Krieger